ohshitgorillas/k8s-bittorrent/README.md

 * mounting nginx-logs is optional for fail2ban integration

 6. Next we'll set the bind addresses in Transmission to prevent data leakage outside of wg0, then deploy the pod.
 If you already have a Transmission config file from a previous setup, open it.
-Otherwise, execute `kubectl apply -f deployment.yaml` to generate the file `transmission/config/settings.json`, then `kubectl delete deployment bittorrent` to kill the pod and allow editing.
+Otherwise, execute `kubectl apply -f deployment.yaml` to generate the file `transmission/config/settings.json`, then `kubectl delete deployment bittorrent` to kill the pod (`settings.json` cannot be edited while Transmission is live).

 Locate the bind address settings:
 ```